lukasmwerner/dam-web-ring/README.md

 # dam-web-ring

-I wanted to have a similar web-ring manager to grantlemon's web ring manager, so I wrote my own, gleam style.
+I wanted to have a similar web-ring manager to [grantlemons' web ring manager](https://github.com/grantlemons/webring-manager), so I wrote my own, gleam style.

 To join the web ring please add the following links to your website: